douglasgreen/outlines/computing/databases/mysql.md

 Network Security

 -   Firewall Configuration: Restrict access to MySQL server ports (default is 3306) using firewalls.
 Only allow connections from trusted hosts.
 -   Remote Access: Limit or disable remote access.
-If necessary, ensure it\'s secured with strong encryption and authentication.
+If necessary, ensure it's secured with strong encryption and authentication.

 #### 2. Encryption and SSL